muratk5n/thirdwave/en/README.md

 Climate activists on air quality of Stanpoli, Asia Minor; they say the smog seen there recently was pollution, not harmless mist...
 I've been checking the pollution levels through OWM, half the time I see AQI at a 5, the worst level..
-As bad as Delhi, and Beijing.
+Not good.

 [[-]](https://mobile.twitter.com/euronews_tr/status/1458086790083096580)